tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - He constantly tries to avoid stupidity.
 - "Other people are trying to be smart.
 All I’m trying to be is non-idiotic.
 I find that all you have to do to get ahead in life is to be non-idiotic and live a long time.
 It’s harder to be non-idiotic than most people think." — Munger
 - On Attacking Problems via Inversion: "It’s counterintuitive that you go at the problem backward.
 If you try and be smart, it’s difficult.
 If you just go around and identify all of the disasters and say, ‘What caused that?’ and try to avoid it, it turns out to be a very simple way to find opportunities and avoid troubles." — Munger
+- ‘What could I do to really ruin India?’
+And you think through all of the things you could do to ruin India, and then you reverse it and say, ‘Now, I won’t do those.’
+It’s counterintuitive but it really helps you to reverse these issues.
+It’s a more complete way of thinking a problem through.”
 - The best way to avoid stupidity is to ask: How bad will this be?
 Instead of, How great will this be?
 Or about investing more broadly ask: what are all the stupid ways people lose money?
 Then don’t do those things.
 - "Finding out what’s wrong and trying to avoid it is different from finding out what’s good and trying to get it.
 You have to do both, of course, in life.
 But this inversion of looking for the trouble and trying to avoid it keeps you out of a lot of messes… It’s a precaution.
 It’s like a checklist before you take off in an airplane." — Munger
 - "A lot of people are so interested in reaching for the prize that they don’t even think about the stupidities that might prevent them from getting it." — Munger